Moussa-Mikhail/thesis_code/README.md

 Python code used to simulate orbits near Lagrange points.

 ## Installation
+Go to Releases and download the latest release.
+No further action is needed to run the application.

+## Installation of source code

 Download the repository.
 If you use Pip open your command line and enter "pip install -r requirements.txt".
 This will install all the packages these scripts depend on.
 If you use Poetry then a .lock file is provided.